Premium Van Solar Panels

 Are there van solar panels for roof mounting?

 Yes for sure, there is a company that coats panels in about a quarter inch of EFTE laminate to protect the cells, Custom Marine Products.
 This is thick coating is necessary because regular flexible panels get micro cracks in the cells when you walk on them which severely degrades their performance.
 Many van solar panel providers claim you can walk on their flexible panels - which is true if you don't mind wrecking your performance.
 These walk on panels are a good solution all around because they are not damaged by hail as flexible panels can be.
-They are very robust and can be mounted with glue, double sided tape, or screwed on.
+They are very robust and can be mounted with glue, double sided tape, our J mount aluminum extrusions, or screwed on.

 What is the difference between a cheap van solar panel and an expensive van solar panel?

 High quality high performance solar cells will produce more power at various sun angles than lower quality solar cells; up to 30% more power.
 An important consideration in determining how much solar power you need is how many watt hours or amp hours of power you can expect to generate in a 24 hour period.
 Let's say you travel in an area that receives an average of 5 hours of full sun a day.
 The average is computed based on the seasonal sun angle and the sun angle from morning through evening.
 A 100 watt solar panel with average efficiency solar cells may produce 100 watts x 5 hours or 500 watt hours of power in a day.
 At 13 volts that's about 38 amp hours in a day.
 A 100 watt panel with high efficiency solar cells will produce up to 30% more power in a day or 100 watts x 6.5 effective hours or 650 watt hours of power in a day.
 At 13 volts, that's about 50 amp hours in a day.
 38 amp hours vs. 50 amp hours in a day is significant in a van.
 Add more panels in the mix, say 400 watts and we see 152 amp hours vs.200 amp hours, a difference of 48 amp hours.
 This simple analysis does not take into consideration the impact of clouds or shading both of which will make the disparity even greater.
-Clearly, the higher the quality of the solar cells the more power produced over time.
+The higher the quality of the solar cells the more power produced over time.